gwalkey/SSRS-Dashboards/README.md

 Built using the PowerBI March 2018 Desktop version

-The idea is to publish to the Power BI Reporting Server and seta Data Refresh schedule.
+The idea is to have one Dashboard per server.

-Since you CANNOT change the Data Source in the SSRS PBI Portal, you must open the PBIX and change the
+Since you CANNOT change the Data Source of a published PBIX in the SSRS PBI Portal, you must

-Server connection for all the visualization queries and republish for each server you wish to Monitor
+Open the PBIX in Desktop and change the Server connection for all the visualization queries and republish it back to

+the report server, one for each server you wish to Monitor